 Two winters ago, having exchanged freezer real estate for the cheaper rent of a three-bedroom, I needed a new option.
 Preferably something with veggies, protein and color to round out the monochromatic landscape of golden fried pancakes.
 Remembering last year’s brothy success, I struck upon an old standby: lentil soup.
 Mellow but flavorful with a hint of garlic (or a ton if that’s your bag) and rosemary, and spinach for bright freshness, my standard recipe was inspired by a childhood favorite; I took my cues from the ingredient list on a can of Progresso lentil soup, added in extra vegetables, and hoped for the best.

 Did it work?
 Let’s just say that the following year’s Chanukah party, held during a Sunday night snowstorm, had record attendance.
 My guests mingled and noshed with legume-filled mugs in one hand and latkes in the other, fighting off the chill from within.

 And what’s NOT to love about lentil soup?
-It boasts lots of vegetarian protein, tons of carrots for vivid color, no dairy or eggs or wheat to make fans out of your vegan AND gluten-free friends (check labels on your veggie broth to ensure it’s GF/vegan if your guest list demands such claims), and a sense of virtue for those who consider fried potatoes a once-a-year splurge.
+It boasts lots of vegetarian protein, tons of carrots for vivid color, no dairy or eggs or wheat to make fans out of your vegan AND gluten-free friends (check labels on your veggie broth to ensure it’s gluten-free and/or vegan if your guest list demands such claims), and a sense of virtue for those who consider fried potatoes a once-a-year splurge.
 And for the chef?
 You can make it ahead of time, enjoy your own party, and bask in the accolades.
 That’s what I call a happy Chanukah!

 And, because there is a fine line between tradition and repetition, I’m always looking to hear new ideas; what do you like to serve with your latkes?